iambrj/notes/networking-course.md

   reliability (e.g. DNS)
 - ICMP (Internet Control Message Protocol) : used to report error conditions and help diagnose problems
-- ICMP runs in transport layer
+- ICMP runs in network layer, but makes of other network layer functionalities as if it were running in transport layer
 - ICMP returns an unreliable simple datagram with error message
 - End-to-End Principle : the function in question can completely and correctly be implemented only with the knowledge and help of the application standing at the end points of the communication system.
-- Function [reliability, security, etc] may be provided, but end systems may no take it for granted.
+- Function [reliability, security, etc] may be provided, but end systems may not take it for granted.
 - Strong end-to-end : do NOT implement anything in the middle, only end to end.
   All network has to do is transfer datagrams.